Clemson play-caller Tony Elliott to miss Sugar Bowl due to COVID-19

 Streeter will have big shoes to fill, but he is no coaching novice.
 The Clemson alum served as offensive coordinator at Liberty and then Richmond, and in his penultimate season with the Spiders the team finished seventh in the nation in passing yards per game (328).

-That earned Streeter the call from coach Dabo Swinney, who'd remembered Streeter from his time as a Clemson graduate assistant in 2004 and 2005, which came after he got his coaching start as a Charleston Southern assistant in 2002 and 2003.
+That earned Streeter the call from coach Dabo Swinney, who'd remembered Streeter from his time as a Clemson graduate assistant in 2004 and 2005.
+Streeter got his coaching start as a Charleston Southern assistant in 2002 and 2003.

 Friday will mark the most significant test of his career, as Ohio State has held its six opponents this season to an average of 21 points.
 But Streeter has produced in big moments before.

-His Clemson coaching debut came at the 2014 Russell Athletic Bowl, for which Clemson was the three-point underdog to Oklahoma.
-The Tigers then cruised to a 40-6 victory, with the much-maligned quarterback Cole Stoudt earning game MVP honors.
+His Clemson coaching debut came at the 2014 Russell Athletic Bowl, where Clemson was a three-point underdog to Oklahoma.
+The Tigers cruised to a 40-6 victory with much-maligned quarterback Cole Stoudt earning game MVP honors.

 The Russell Athletic Bowl is not the Sugar Bowl, though.
-The stakes are a little bit higher, the lights a bit brighter.
+The stakes are higher, the lights brighter.
 The opportunity for Streeter might also double as something of a tryout.
 Elliott has not been shy about his desire to one day be a head coach at another program.

-Streeter won't be down on the Superdome field, but there'll be focus on him like never before.
+Streeter won't be down on the Superdome field, but there will be focus on him like never before.

 Next Game